Janspiry/Image-Super-Resolution-via-Iterative-Refinement/README.md

 ### Brief

-This is a unoffical implementation about **Image Super-Resolution via Iterative Refinement** by **Pytorch**.
+This is a unoffical implementation about **Image Super-Resolution via Iterative Refinement(SR3)** by **Pytorch**.

-Code will come soon and pretrain model will be released after training.
+There are some implements with paper description, which maybe different with actual SR3 structure due to details missing.

+- We used the Res-Net block and channel concatenation style in vanilla DDPM.
+- We used the attention mechanism in low resolution feature(16×16 ) like vanilla DDPM.
+- We encoding the gama as FilM strcutrue did in Wave Grad, and embedding it without affine.